 specifying a user and password (or login-path) to connect to

 the slaves.
-The utility will attempt to discover all of the
+The utility attempts to discover all of the slaves

 password.
 For the above example,